Enrique Peña Nieto: Elections

 On 1 July 2012, Mexico's presidential election took place.
 In an initial, partial count issued that night, the Federal Electoral Institute (IFE) announced that based on a fast vote counting, Peña Nieto was leading the election with 38% of the votes.
 His nearest competitor, Andrés Manuel López Obrador, was just 6 points behind him.
-The figures were meant to be a representative sample of the votes nationwide; but shortly after this announcement, Peña Nieto appeared on national television claiming victory.
-"This Sunday, Mexico won", he said.
-He then thanked his voters and promised to run a government "responsible and open to criticism."
+The figures were meant to be a representative sample of the votes nationwide, but shortly after this announcement, Peña Nieto appeared on national television claiming victory.
+"This Sunday, Mexico won," he said.
+He thanked his voters and promised to run a government "responsible and open to criticism."
 At the PRI headquarters in Mexico City, the victory party began.
 With more than 97% of the votes counted on election day, the PRI had won with about 38% of the votes, 6.4 points above the leftist candidate López Obrador of the Party of the Democratic Revolution (PRD), who refused to concede to the results and had threatened to challenge the outcome, criticizing the PRI for allegedly engaging in vote buying and receiving illegal campaign contributions.

 Presidency (2012–2018)

 Peña Nieto was sworn in as President of Mexico on 1 December 2012 at the federal congress and later flew to a military parade to formally take control of the armed forces.
 During his inauguration speech at the National Palace, Peña Nieto proposed his agendas and reforms for the new administration.
 Before and after the inauguration, in an event that has been labeled by the media as the 1DMX, protesters rioted outside of the National Palace and clashed with Federal Police forces, vandalizing hotel structures and setting fires in downtown Mexico City.
-More than 90 protesters were arrested and several were injured.
+More than 90 protesters were arrested, and several were injured.
 Mayor Marcelo Ebrard blamed "anarchist groups" for the violence.
-However, there is evidence that agents of provocation worked with the police, paid 300 Mexican pesos (about US$20) for their acts of vandalism, according to media reports.
-Photos show protesters waiting in groups behind police lines prior to the violence.
+However, there is evidence that agents of provocation worked with the police, and paid 300 Mexican pesos (about US$20) for their acts of vandalism, according to media reports.
+Photos show protesters waiting in groups behind police lines before the violence.
 Previous protests had been entirely peaceful, but on this occasion, in apparent response to violence, the police fired rubber bullets.
 The day after his inauguration, Peña Nieto announced the Pact for Mexico, an agreement that he had struck with the leaders of the two other major parties at the time, Jesús Zambrano Grijalva of the Party of the Democratic Revolution and Gustavo Madero Muñoz of the National Action Party, about the government's goals for the next few years.
 On 1 December 2018, Enrique Peña Nieto left office and was succeeded by Andrés Manuel López Obrador.